manuvazquez/gift-wrapper/README.md

 - the latex support is very basic

-- embedded paths to images are only parsed correctly when surrounded by things usually recognized as whitespace (" ", new line)
+- parsing of paths to images embedded in the questions is fragile: it is only reliable when the path is surrounded by things usually recognized as whitespace (" ", new line)